Kerrie Hipgrave: Adult, Child, Adolescent & Tic Therapist

 Welwyn Garden City

-Hello, my name is Kerrie Hipgrave and I am a Counsellor who is empathic, insightful and non-judgemental.
+Hello, my name is Kerrie and I am an experienced CBT and Person Centred Counsellor and a Behavioural Therapist who is empathic and non-judgemental.

 Training, qualifications & experience

-I am a qualified Counsellor and Psychotherapist who is a BACP accredited registered member (No. 164016).
-I offer the following therapies that can be combined to suit an individual's specific needs:
+I am a qualified Counsellor who is a BACP accredited registered member.
+I offer the following therapies that can be combined to suit your specific needs: